EXPLORING THE FUTURE OF BEAUTY

 The following research projects study possible future intersections between technology and the human body.
 They explore scenarios where technology merges with the body, a space where the perception of the body and the concept of beauty are challenged, along with future possible applications of embedded technology.

-The research uses as a medium the disciplines of beauty technology and speculative design to explore the possibilities of the human body in a future, the cultural values and social connotations challenged through a technologically-altered body, as well as exploring new perceptions and connotations of beauty that emerges as a consequence of these paradigms.
+The research uses the disciplines of beauty technology and speculative design as a medium to explore the possibilities of the human body in a future, the cultural values and social connotations challenged through a technologically-altered body, as well as exploring new perceptions and connotations of beauty that emerge as a consequence of these paradigms.

 TECHOSMETICS & THE SYNTHETIC SKIN SALON